wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 on a particular machine to access my work.
 You can get similar advantages when you keep all your data in the cloud, but the SD-card is the more sustainable option, and it works without internet access.

-Hypothetically, I could have up to two hard drive failures in one day and keep working as if nothing happened.
-Since I am now using both laptops alternately – one with battery, the other one without – I can also leave them at different locations and cycle between these places while carrying only the SD-card in my wallet.
-Try that with your brand new, expensive laptop.
-I can also use my laptops together if I need an extra screen.

-A 256 GB SD-card will set you back about 100 Yuan, depending on the brand.
-In combination with a hard disk drive, the SD-card also increases the performance of an old laptop and can be an alternative to installing a solid-state drive.
-My spare laptop does not have one and it can be slow when browsing heavy-weight websites.
-However, thanks to the SD-card, opening a map or document happens almost instantly, as does scrolling through a document or saving it.
-The SD-card also keeps the hard disk running smoothly because it's mostly empty.
-I don't know how practical using an SD-card is for other laptops, but all my Thinkpads have a slot for them.

 * The costs